 Lunchtime Sport in the Gym runs every day and students can partake in a wide variety of sports including Basketball, Soccer, Badminton, European Handball and Volleyball.
-These sports are run in blocks of 3-4 weeks and often culminate in a Staff v Students round to finish the block.
+These sports alternate daily.
 Every lunch break students can use their School ID Card to borrow a piece of equipment to use out in the yard either competitively or for a social kick / throw / hit.

-Leon Karvelis, Health and Physical Education Coordinator and Todd Symons, Sport Coordinator
+Craig Jamar, Health and Physical Education Coordinator and Ashley De Pasquale, Sport Coordinator

-Email: Leon.Karvelis253@schools.sa.edu.au Todd.Symons909@schools.sa.edu.au
+Email: Craig.Jamar699@schools.sa.edu.au Ashley.Kairns836@schools.sa.edu.au